FindMySchool LogoFindMySchool

 Sixth form partnership model.
 The sixth form operates across two sites in partnership with Rutlish (a boys' school).
 Whilst this provides breadth of subjects and creates a co-educational community, it means sixth formers spend part of their week on another campus and do not experience single-site sixth form life.
 This suits some students and may not suit others.

 Ricards Lodge is an outstanding comprehensive school that educates girls within a secure, purposeful community.
 Academic results are consistently above average, achievement is celebrated, and the arts are genuinely embedded in school life rather than peripheral.
 The school combines high expectations with genuine care; students report feeling known, supported and challenged.
 Best suited to girls whose families value a girls-only secondary education with strong pastoral care, above-average results and a distinctive creative character.
 The main barrier is entry: competition for places is keen and distance-based allocation means many families cannot secure a place despite the school's appeal.
-For those within the last distance offered, however, Ricards Lodge offers educational quality that rivals more selective alternatives.
+For those within the furthest distance at which a place was offered, however, Ricards Lodge offers educational quality that rivals more selective alternatives.

 The school is non-selective and comprehensive.
 It accepts girls across all ability ranges via the standard Merton Council admissions process.
 There is no entrance test.
 However, the school is significantly oversubscribed (approximately 3 applications per place), so distance from the school is the deciding factor rather than academic ability.

-The school's main strengths are its genuinely embedded arts specialism, above-average GCSE results (Attainment 8 score of 55), strong pastoral care and inclusive approach to SEND.
+The school's main strengths are its genuinely embedded arts specialism, above-average GCSE results (Attainment 8 score of 54.2), strong pastoral care and inclusive approach to SEND.
 Pupils report feeling known by staff, safe and challenged academically.
 The school's partnership with local cultural organisations enhances learning in drama, music and humanities.

 Yes.
 The school has additionally resourced provision for students with speech, language and communication difficulties.
 These places are reserved for pupils with Education, Health and Care Plans naming the school.
 The school also provides support within mainstream classrooms for pupils with a range of additional needs.